-Exploring Kenya’s Kakamega rainforest in the west of Kenya was a firm highlight of my travels around Kenya.
+Exploring Kenya’s Kakamega rainforest in the west of Kenya was a firm highlight of my 10 days in Kenya.
 Not knowing what to expect by coming off the tourist path, I was immediately glad that I had the chance to divert from the normal and do something that seemingly very few tourists do when visiting Kenya.

 Road access to Kakamega is via Kakamega Town, easily accessible from Kisumu by bus/matatu.
 You’ll need your own transport, or to be part of a safari, to get to the rainforest.
 We had a little trouble finding the entrance as it isn’t very well marked.
-Ask one of the many village locals if you get lost!
+Ask one of the many village locals if you get lost like we did!

 In the northern part of the rainforest you will find Udo’s campsite which is much more developed.
 There is a cooking area and better facilities though you won’t feel so at one with nature here!